warne2tj/IdleHeroesPVPSimulator/README.md

   * Refactor buff/debuff into single object?
 Add buff/debuff type to object?
   * Refactor trigger queue into individual queues?
   * RNG wrapper for testing purposes
-  * Implement Ormus
+  * Carrie dodge is on an attack by attack basis rather than skill?
+But only sometimes?
-  * Far future: Flame shrine
+  * Far future: Flame shrine, Seal Land